imagekit-developer/imagekit-react/README.md

 `publicKey` and `urlEndpoint` are mandatory parameters for SDK initialization.
 `authenticationEndpoint` is essential if you want to use the SDK for client-side uploads.
 `transformationPosition` is optional.
-The default value for the parametere is `path`.
+The default value for this parameter is `path`.
 Acceptable values are `path` & `query`

-_Note: Do not include your Private Key in any client side code, including this SDK or its initialization.
+_Note: Do not include your Private Key in any client-side code, including this SDK or its initialization.
 If you pass the `privateKey` parameter while initializing this SDK, it throws an error_

 ### IKImage

-The IKImage component component defines a ImageKit Image tag. example usage:
+The IKImage component component defines an ImageKit Image tag. example usage:

 #### Using image path and image hostname or endpoint